-The PAO has three, convenient locations to serve the public:
+The PAO is available to the public in three, convenient locations:

-- Main office in Stuart, FL (City of Stuart is the County seat) - Branch office in Hobe Sound, FL (located in southern Martin County) - Branch office in Indiantown, FL (located in western Martin County)
+- Main office in Stuart, FL (City of Stuart is the County seat) - Annex office in Hobe Sound, FL (located in south Martin County) - Indiantown office (located in western Martin County)

 Well trained staff members are available to meet with property owners and answer inquiries in all locations.
-In addition, the public can submit inquiries via email to info@pa.martin.fl.us or use the "Contact" button link on the website (Figure 1.2).
+In addition, the public can email inquiries to info@pa.martin.fl.us or use the "Contact" button link on the website (Figure 1.2).